bekozdemir/ReCapProject/README.md

 You can see screen shots of the website from [here](https://github.com/bekozdemir/rentacar-frontend/blob/master/README.md).

 ## Status
-Project is: _struggling wtih some bugs and still developing the project_
+Project status: _struggling wtih some bugs and still developing the project_

 ## Inspiration
 This project started to develop paralel with [Engin DEMİROG](https://github.com/engindemirog)'s online developers education camp.
 I need to thank to engindemirog for his great online course and big heart.
 Also, I need to thank to this community who helped me with the questions and bugs.